SDooman/bootstrap-data-1/unit_3/unit_3.md

 in the **sodium** column will be closer to the top, and foods with smaller values in the **sodium** column will be closer to the bottom.
-Ordering is different from selecting in that ordering doesn't change/remove any of the values within the
-rows:  for example, the row for Hamburger still has a serving sice of 98g, has 240 calories, etc.

-This command orders the table by numerical values in the sodium column.
-We can also order the table by string values: *ascending* corresponds to alphabetical, and *descending* corresponds to reverse alphabetical.
-The following code creates two tables; one that orders the presidents by name alphabetically, and another that orders the presidents in reverse alphabetical order.
+To **order** the table by a column with
+Strings, we use the same keywords `descending` or `ascending`.
+The following code will order the `presidents` table by the presidents first names **alphabetically**

 ```
-alphabetical-names = order presidents-table:
+order presidents-table:
   name ascending
 end

-reverse-alphabetical-names = order presidents-table:
-  name descending
-end
 ```

-Add the above code to your definitions window, run the code, then type `alphabetical-names` and `reverse-alphabetical-names` into the interactions window.

 ### Exercise
- - Order the presidents-table by home state alphabetically (**ascending**)
- - Order the presidents-table by home state in reverse alphabetical order
+ - Can we order the `presidents` table by the presidents' last names?
+Why not?
+ - The column `nth` contains a number representing the chronological order of the presidents (i.e.
+   George Washington is the 1st president so the value of George Washington's `nth` column is 1.
+   Order the presidents table by the nth column in **ascending** order.
+What are the political parties of the first 5 presidents?

- - Order the nutrition-table by the protein values, in ascending order
+ - Order the nutrition-table by the protein values, in **descending order**.
+What are the 3 foods with the highest amount of protein?

+Notice how similar these two questions.
+Both of them involve ordering the table by a column X to figure out which rows have the highest/lowest value for X.  With this new ordered table, it's easy to see the top 5 presidents, or the top 3 proteiny foods.

+[//]: # TODO: Rename Order Pattern to something better

+This is the first example of a **pattern**, which we will call the **Order Pattern**.

 ## <a id="combining"></a> Combining Table Expressions

-Order and Select are even more useful when you can combine them!
+The technique of using `order` to search for attributes of the highest/lowest rows according to a particular column is very powerful.
+This technique is even more powerful when you combine `order` with `select`!

-The following code orders each [name, home-state] pair from `presidents-table` by name in reverse alphabetical order:
+The following code orders each [name, home-state] pair from `presidents` by name in reverse alphabetical order:

 ```
-name-home-state = select name, home-state from presidents-table end
+select name, home-state from
-name-state-ordered = order name-home-state:
+  order presidents:
     name descending
   end
+end
 ```

 ### Exercise
- - Select **name, serving-size** from `nutrition-table`, and order the table by **name** in ascending order
+ - Select **food, serving-size** from `nutrition`, and order the table by **food** in ascending order
  - Select **name, party**  from
-   `presidents-table`, and order
+   `presidents`, and order
    the table by **party** in descending order